alex-arana/platform-coding-challenge/README.md

 [http://localhost:8080/latency-measurement-endpoint/swagger-ui/index.html](http://localhost:8080/latency-measurement-endpoint/swagger-ui/index.html#!/latency-measurement-service-operations/getRoundTripLatency)

-If you want to change the port on which the web server is run you will need to modify the run script (run.sh) located in the latency-measurement-endpoint subfolder.
-Accordingly, you also need to modify the web service URL which is part of the CLI configuration within latency-measurement-cli/application.properties.

 2. At the top-level directory run the following command to start the embedded web server which launches the client application:

 ```